girlscript/winter-of-contributing/C_CPP/Templates & Libraries/templates.md

 ## Points to Remember

-- A class created using class template is called a _template class_
+- A class created using a class template is called a _template class_
-- A function created using function template is called a _template function_
+- A function created using a function template is called a _template function_